-An informative WSDL for the Form Manager and a full XML Schema Document for the RFD types is available online on the IHE FTP site.
+An informative WSDL for the Form Manager and a full XML Schema Document for the RFD types is available online.
 See ITI TF-2x: Appendix W.

 3.34.5.1 Sample SOAP Messages

 The samples in the following two sections show a typical SOAP request and its relative SOAP response.
 The sample messages also show the WS-Addressing headers <Action/>,